Adelic line bundles on quasi-projective varieties: Berkovich spaces

-Let $k$ be a commutative Banach ring with 1.
+Let $k$ be a commutative Banach ring with unity 1.
 Let $X$ be a scheme over $k$.
-In the following, we recall the definition and basic properties of the \emph{Berkovich space $X^\an$ associated to} $X$, which is more rigorously written as $(X/k)^\an$ to emphasize the dependence on $k$. \begin{enumerate}[(1)] \item {\it Affine case.} If $X=\Spec A$, then $X^\an$ is defined to be the affinoid $\CM(A)=\CM(A/k)$ of multiplicative semi-norms on $A$ whose restriction to $k$ is bounded by $|\cdot|_{\rm Ban}$.
+In the following, we recall the definition and basic properties of the \emph{Berkovich space $X^\an$ associated to} $X$, which is more rigorously written as $(X/k)^\an$ to emphasize the dependence on $k$. \begin{enumerate} \item \textbf{Affine case.} If $X=\Spec A$, then $X^\an$ is defined to be the space $\CM(A)=\CM(A/k)$ of multiplicative semi-norms on $A$ whose restriction to $k$ is bounded by $|\cdot|_\mathrm{Ban}$.
 For each $x\in \CM(A)$, denote its corresponding semi-norm on $A$ by $|\cdot|_x:A\to \RR$.
-For any $f\in A$, write $|f|_x$ as $|f(x)|$, which gives a real-valued function $|f|$ over $\CM(A)$.
+For any $f\in A$, write $|f|_x$ as $|f(x)|$, which gives a real-valued function $|f|$ on $\CM(A)$.
 The topology on $\CM(A)$ is the weakest one such that the function $|f|:\CM(A)\to\RR$ is continuous for all $f\in A$.

-\item {\it General case.} If $X$ is covered by an affine open cover $\{\Spec A_i\}_i$, then $X^\an$ is defined to be the union of $\CM(A_i)$, glued in the canonical way.
+\item \textbf{General case.} If $X$ is covered by an affine open cover $\{\Spec A_i\}_i$, then $X^\an$ is defined to be the union of $\CM(A_i)$, glued canonically.
 The topology of $X^\an$ is the weakest one such that each $\CM(A_i)$ is an open subspace of $X^\an$.